 Around 1974 when interest in Opera began to wane, the theatre became the property of Mr.Sunny Baldacchino who turned it into a cinema.
 It was even used for wrestling and boxing matches for a while and as time went on, activities held there became fewer and fewer.

-Nowadays the Radio City Opera House exists only in the memory of many who were entertained or took part within its walls.
-Its place is now taken by Labour Party headquarters after being demolished in 1992 and the front door becoming their back emergency exit!
+Nowadays the Radio City Opera House exists only as an old facade on the main road and in the memory of many who were entertained or took part in celebrations within its walls.
+Labour Party headquarters now takes its place after being demolished in 1992 and the front door becoming their back emergency exit!

 As soon as he was ordained priest in 1949 Dun Guzepp Cachia founded the Hamrun Choir for the betterment of church liturgy.